asntech/intervene/docs/modules.rst

     intervene upset -i path/to/BED/files/*.bed --type jaccard --htype tribar --output ~/results/path

 **Summary of options**

 .. csv-table::
    :header: "Option", "Description"
-   :widths: auto
+   :widths: 5,30

 	 "*-h, --help*", "show this help message and exit" "*-i, --input*", "Input genomic regions in <BED/GTF/GFF/VCF> format or list files.
 For files in a directory use *.<ext>. e.g. *.bed"
 	 "*--type*","Type of input sets.
 Genomic regions or lists of genes sets {genomic,list}.
 Default is ``genomic``"
 	 "*--names*","Comma-separated list of names for input files.
-Default is``--names=A,B,C,D,E,F``" "*--filenames*", "Use file names as labels instead.
-Default is ``False``" "*-o, --output*", "Output folder path where plots will store.
+Default is``--names=A,B,C,D,E,F``" "*--filenames*","Use file names as labels instead.
+Default is ``False``" "*-o, --output*","Output folder path where plots will store.
 Default is current working directory."
 	 "*--order*", "The order of intersections of sets {freq,degree}. e.g. --order degree.
 Default is ``freq`` " "*--ninter*", "Number of top intersections to plot.
 Default is ``40``" "*--showzero*", "Show empty overlap combinations.
 Default is ``False``"